mgallegoa/templates/README.md

-# templates to work like a software engineer
+# Templates to work like a Software Engineer

                ███╗░░░███╗░█████╗░███╗░░██╗██╗░░░██╗███████╗██╗░░░░░
                ████╗░████║██╔══██╗████╗░██║██║░░░██║██╔════╝██║░░░░░